streamx-hub/streamx-blueprints/services/processing/resource-downloader/README.md

-# Resource Downloader Processing Service
+# Resource Downloader

-The `Resource Downloader Processing Service` is responsible for downloading web resources from specified URLs and emitting the results to an outgoing resources channel.
+The `Resource Downloader` service is responsible for downloading web resources from specified URLs and emitting the results to an outgoing resources channel.

 ## How it works